Pepsi Or Coke Which Came First

 Expansion and Marketing Strategies

 Pepsi-Cola faced numerous challenges in its early years, including financial difficulties that led to multiple bankruptcies.
-However, the brand experienced a resurgence in the 1930s under the leadership of Charles Guth.
+Still, the brand experienced a resurgence in the 1930s under the leadership of Charles Guth.
 Guth reformulated Pepsi-Cola and introduced the 12-ounce bottle at the same price as Coca-Cola's 6.5-ounce bottle, a savvy marketing move that appealed to consumers during the Great Depression.
 This "twice as much for a nickel" campaign significantly boosted Pepsi-Cola's sales and cemented its position as a value-driven alternative.

 The Cola Wars